ByrnorOCount/project_emberward/README.md

 ## Features

-- **Dynamic A* Pathfinding**: Enemies constantly recalculate their path to your core as you place and remove obstacles.
+- **Dynamic A\* Pathfinding**: Enemies constantly recalculate their path to your core as you place and remove obstacles.
 - **Tetris-like Maze Building**: Use a deck of familiar puzzle pieces to construct your defenses.
 You can't block the path completely!
 - **Multiple Tower Types**: Deploy different towers, each with its own cost, damage, range, and fire rate.
 - **Wave-Based Survival**: Face increasingly challenging waves of enemies with varying stats.
-- **Roguelite Progression**: Move between nodes on a map, with your core HP and gold persisting between fights.
+- **Roguelite Progression**: Move between level on a map, with your core HP persisting between fights.
+Each level provides a set amount of gold for the battle.
 - **Interactive UI**: A clean sidebar provides all necessary information, including gold, core HP, wave status, and tower selection.

 ## How to Run